chaos-mesh/website/versioned_docs/version-2.8.4/configure-enabled-namespace.md

 ## Check all namespaces where Chaos experiments take effect

-You can list all the namespaces that allows Chaos experiments using the following command:
+You can list all the namespaces where Chaos experiments are allowed using the following command:

 ```bash
 kubectl get ns -o jsonpath='{.items[?(@.metadata.annotations.chaos-mesh\.org/inject=="enabled")].metadata.name}'